jddixon/xlreg_c/ghpDoc/index.md

 the ability to create and launch new, unique, distinct clusters in seconds will be a major advantage.

+In such a cluster, members use the **xlReg** public server to register and exchange member IP addresses.
+When a member finishes booting, it has learned the IP addresses of its peers and the RSA keys used to encrypt traffic between members and traffic between cluster members and clients.

 ## The xlReg Service

 <img src="img/xl-registration.jpg" alt="xl-registration" style="float:left" title="members registering with xlReg">